RUHI BOOK 3

 Neglect

 Krista has a beautiful plant, which she looks after.
 If she does not water it and put it in the sun, it will not grow anymore.
-Krista knows that is she neglects the plant, it will die.
+Krista knows that if she neglects the plant, it will die.

 Ho crossed the street without looking to see whether any cars were coming and almost got hit.
 Ho neglected to look before crossing the street.